CreatingChange/Intermediate/README.md

     $("#click_image").hide();
 });
 ```
 This should be all that's required to impliment the "return click" functionality that was previously lacking.
+Now when a user clicks an image, the replacement top row will appear.
+If they click the top row of images again, it will go back to the original images.

 ##Adjust the Font Size on the Fly